C# (pronounced “C sharp”) is a high-level, object-oriented programming language developed by Microsoft as part of its .NET platform.

 Since its release in 2000, C# has become one of the most popular and widely used programming languages in the world.

-C# is a modern language that offers a combination of unique features that differentiate it from other programming languages.
-Some of these features include:
+C# is a modern language that offers a combination of unique features that set it apart from other programming languages.

-• Clear and easy to learn syntax
+- Clear and easy-to-learn syntax

-• Strong and secure typing
+- Strong and safe typing

-• Support for parallel and asynchronous programming
+- Support for parallel and asynchronous programming

-• Native integration with other Microsoft technologies, such as .NET and Visual Studio
+- Native integration with other Microsoft technologies, such as .NET and Visual Studio

 Finally, .NET is OpenSource.
 All the code is available in Microsoft’s GitHub repositories.